Occupational segregation in a Roy model with composition preferences: Tipping and affirmative action

-Holding parameters~$(r^e_w,r^e_m)$ and~$(\gamma_w,\gamma_m)$ fixed, hence holding both sector~1 advantage and preferences fixed for both types, a quota of~$10\%$ for the representation of each type in each sector pushes the dynamical system from any of the corner equilibria to the unique interior equilibrium~$(r^*_w,r^*_m)$.
+Nudge tipping doesn't involve shifts in parameters, or variation in the fundamentals of the model.
+As illustrated in figure~\ref{fig:phase}, holding parameters~$\beta$, $(r^e_w,r^e_m)$ and~$(\gamma_w,\gamma_m)$ fixed, hence holding both sector~1 advantage and preferences fixed for both groups, a very small quota for the representation of each group in each sector pushes the dynamical system from any of the corner equilibria to the unique interior equilibrium~$(r^*_w,r^*_m)$.
 The latter displays the amplification feature uncovered in proposition~\ref{prop:ampli}, i.e.,~$r^*_w<r^e_w<r^e_m<r^*_m$.
 However, given the modest composition preferences relative to pecuniary incentives (low values of parameters~$\gamma_w$ and~$\gamma_m$), this amplification effect is small.